P1car00n/Python-Uni-course/exercise4/README.md

 # Work Instructions

-The objctive of this work is to practice usage of the numpy and matplotlib tasks.
+The objective of this work is to practice usage of the numpy and matplotlib tasks.

 For any 2 tasks add pie and bar plots.